 Ideally, students who are struggling will be identified as early as possible in didactic and clinical coursework.
-This will be achieved through frequent assessment and monitoring of the students attainment of the practice based competencies.
+This will be achieved through frequent assessment and monitoring of the student's attainment of the practice-based competencies.

-- 1. Students must achieve a final passing grade of B or better in all courses. - 2.
-Only final course grades can result in formal academic action by the PDor Health Professions Student Promotions Committee (HPSPC, e.g., academic probation, dismissal). - 3.
+- 1. Students must achieve a final passing grade of B or better in all courses that require grades or must pass any courses that are pass/fail. - 2.
+Course directors may require an academic intervention designed to address less-than-satisfactory performance on a learning or assessment activity within a given course, regardless of whether that learning or assessment activity results in a passing or failing final course grade.
+When an academic intervention for a learning or assessment activity is required, the highest score possible is the minimum passing score for the learning or assessment activity. - 3.
+Only final course grades can result in formal academic action by the PD or Health Professions Student Promotions Committee (HPSPC, e.g., academic probation, dismissal). - 4.
 When a student achieves a final grade of C, D, or F, the Course Director will evaluate for areas of focused knowledge deficits. - a.
 If a single area of focused knowledge deficit is identified, the Course Director may direct a targeted remediation in the area of weakness. - i.
 Targeted remediation should occur prior to the HPSPC meeting; if this is not possible, the Course Director reports a grade of incomplete (I) to the PD and confers with the Program on a date the remediation will be completed. - ii.
 Successful targeted remediation results in the lowest passing grade in that course (B) being reported as a final grade to the PD. - iii.
 Unsuccessful targeted remediation results in the original failing grade (C, D, orF) being reported as a final grade to the PD. - b.
-If more than one area of knowledge deficit is identified, the student is not eligible for targeted remediation and the original failing grade (C, D, or F) is reported as a final grade to the PD. - 4.
+If more than one area of knowledge deficit is identified, the student is not eligible for targeted remediation and the original failing grade (C, D, or F) is reported as a final grade to the PD. - 5.
 If a student has a single failing final course grade, the PD places the student on academic probation, and arranges comprehensive remediation of the course.
-The PD can authorize comprehensive remediation of two failing final course grades, provided they do notoccur concurrently. - a.
-Comprehensive remediation includes a course examination and/or clinical remediation activities representing all course content areas. - i.
+The PD can authorize comprehensive remediation of two failing final course grades, provided they do not occur concurrently. - a.
+Comprehensive remediation includes a course examination and/or clinical remediation activities representing all course content areas.

+- i.
 Successful comprehensive remediation will result in the lowest passing grade (B) in the course being reported as a final grade to the PD.
 The PD will report this grade to the Office of the Registrar. - ii.
-Failure of comprehensive remediation results in the original failing grade (C, D, or - F) being reported as a final grade to the PD.
+Failure of comprehensive remediation results in the original failing grade (C, D, or F) being reported as a final grade to the PD.
 The PD will report this grade to the Office of the Registrar and refer the matter to the HPSPC.
-The HPSPC may require the student to repeat the course in its entirety, or other actions deemed appropriate. - 5.
+The HPSPC may require the student to repeat the course in its entirety, or other actions deemed appropriate. - 6.
 If a student has two or more concurrent failing final course grades (C, D, or F), the PD places the student on academic probation, does not authorize remediation, and refers the matter to the HPSPC.
-The HPSPC will consider options deemed appropriate, including dismissal. - 6.
+The HPSPC will consider options deemed appropriate, including dismissal. - 7.
 If, after successfully remediating two failing final course grades, a student has a third failing final course grade, the PD places the student on academic probation, does not authorize remediation, and refers the matter to the HPSPC.
 The HPSPC will consider options deemed appropriate, including dismissal.